 Here are some ways you can help compile information that might be helpful to your claim:

-- Take pictures of everything, including your injuries, any property damage (such as in a car accident), and the whole accident scene.
+- Take pictures of everything, including your injuries, any property damage, and the whole accident scene.

 - Talk to witnesses and ask for their contact information.
 Their testimony may be a key piece of evidence in your case.

 You’ll also want to see a doctor as soon as possible for your injuries, even if you think they aren’t that bad or you feel okay.
 Some injuries can manifest or worsen over time, and you don’t want anything to get excluded from your damages.